chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 };
 ```

-In Storybook, the `Task` and it's variations would appear in the sidebar.
+In Storybook, the `Task` and its variations would appear in the sidebar.
 This corresponds to the _“execute”_ phase of a test cycle; the _“verify”_ phase we do by eye in Storybook.

 <video autoPlay muted playsInline loop>
   <source